 8. They will travel far to find dinner.

 The average bear might travel across 100,000 square miles in its lifetime, and that number may be getting higher.
 In 2013, a bear searcher told the BBC that polar bears were spending 9 to 13 percent more time being active to make up for the fact that the ice they hunt on is drifting faster, leaving them walking on a "treadmill" just to stay within their territory.
 One bear tracked by the WWF traveled almost 2300 miles from Norway to Russia in less than a year.
 Due to receding ice, polar bears have to walk farther to find prey, wasting valuable energy.
 The energy they gain from eating a single ringed seal might not even make up for what they expend trying to find and catch it.

-Polar bears are savvy swimmers, paddling at an average speed of 6 miles per hour.
+Polar bears are savvy swimmers, paddling at an average speed of 6 mph.
 And it's a good thing: Due to all that melting ice, polar bears are putting their swimming skills to lengthy use.
-In 2011, a study reported that a tagged female polar bear swam a total of 426 miles in one nine-day stretch across the Beaufort Sea above Alaska, losing 22 percent of her body weight in the process.
+In 2011, a study reported that a tagged female polar bear swam a total of 426 miles in one nine-day stretch across the Beaufort Sea north of Alaska, losing 22 percent of her body weight in the process.
 Another bear in the study swam for 12 days, though she at least stopped to take some breaks.